tenta-browser/chromium-crosswalk/chrome/browser/chromeos/printing/doc/cups_printer_management.md

 *Automatic* and *Discovered* printers appear in the settings Discovery dialog as available printers to be added.

-*Configured* printers appear in the list of printers in the settings dialog.
+*Saved* printers appear in the list of printers in the settings dialog.
 The plan of record is that we do *not* support user-configurability for *Enterprise* printers, which means these will either not appear in settings, or appear there in an uneditable way.

-*Configured*, *Enterprise*, and *Automatic* printers appear in the print preview dialog as available targets for printing.
+*Saved*, *Enterprise*, and *Automatic* printers appear in the print preview dialog as available targets for printing.